Is a Pre-Law undergraduate major necessary?

 The application deadline is March 15th.
 We begin accepting applications on September 1st of each year.
 The Admissions Committee will begin meeting and reviewing files in November of each year and will admit students on a rolling basis until the class is full (around 120 seats).
-For scholarship consideration your application file must be complete by January 15.
+For scholarship consideration, your application file must be completed by January 15.

 How soon will I be contacted after I apply?

 Your file must be complete before it is reviewed by the Admissions Committee.
 A file is complete when we have received all materials on the Application Checklist, including your CAS report.
 You will be notified via e-mail when your file is complete.
 If you do not receive an email, you should check your CAS account for missing documentation.
 Most admissions decisions are made between December and April.

 These definitions are used for an individual applicant’s status online website.
 The link and passwords to the site are provided to an applicant upon the law schools application processing.

 Students may apply for Missouri Residency after residing in Missouri for 12 months (the summer after their first year of law school).
 See Residency Requirements for additional information.